These free reading log printables are a great way to encourage and reward reading.

 Book trackers and reading logs are not only a great way for your kids to read more, but they are also great to add to a homeschool portfolio.
 Or if you are a teacher feel free to use these in your classroom.

-These printable reading logs can be used for any age, including us adults.
+These free homeschool printables can be used for any age, including us adults.
 It’s a great way to visualize how many books we have actually read in a year/month.

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**